Melros/basejump/README.md

 # basejump

-basejump is a very raw template for quickstart your yet undefined front-end project.
+basejump is SCSS Framework that helps to quickstart your work with a predefined folder structure.

 ## SCSS Folder Structure

 This is a basic folder structure to quickstart a yet undefined project.

 The structure is aiming for that you would be able to create a websites just with your /global files.
-Like a framework.
 Here you declare all the basic elements that the project needs.
 Everything else would be an "extensions" and so defined within a module.
 Therefore it's important to keep the loading order in main.scss.